tuya/tuya-bizbundle-ios-sdk-sample-objc/README.md

 **Note:** The bundle ID, AppKey, AppSecret, and security image must be the same as your App in Tuya IoT Platform; otherwise, the sample cannot successfully request the API.

 ## Self-developed Smart Life App Service
 Self-Developed Smart Life App is one of Tuya’s IoT app development solutions.
 This solution provides the services that enable connections between the app and the cloud.
 It also supports a full range of services and capabilities that customers can use to independently develop mobile apps.
-The Smart Life App SDK used in this sample is included in the Self-developed Smart Life App Service.
+The iOS Biz Bundle used in this sample is included in the Self-developed Smart Life App Service.

 Self-Developed Smart Life App is classified into the **Trial** and **Official** editions: